Instant Pot Ribs Recipe – fall-off-the-bone tender!

 More Pork Recipes to Try:

-These tender Instant Pot ribs are slathered in rub plus topped with a tangy bbq sauce.
+These tender Instant Pot ribs are slathered in a delicious rub, then topped with a tangy bbq sauce.

 - 1/2 cup red wine